MatteoLarrode/ExchangeRatePredictor/README.md

 Furthermore, time-series models can be broadly classified into two categories:
 - *Traditional Time-series models*:
     - Univariate models: e.g. ARIMA (& SARIMA), Exponential Smoothing (ES), Long Short-Term Memory (LSTM), Facebook's Prophet (& NeuralProphet)
-    - Multivariate: e.g. Vector Autoregression
+    - Multivariate models: e.g. Vector Autoregression
 - *Regression models*: on the contrary of traditional models that are recursive (can predict the variable over extended periods of time), regression models make predictions directly depending on the horizon.
 They use independent variables found in the training data to predict the dependent variable on a certain date.
     - e.g. Neural Network Regressor, Catboost Regressor...

 **Which method to choose for the prediction of exchange rates?** </br>